lincalvin76/Platformer-Game/README.md

 This project is complete and will not be worked on any further 🙅

 ## <ins>Controls</ins>
-Left + Right Arrow Keys to move left and right
+- Left + Right Arrow Keys to move left and right
-Up Arrow to enter doors
+- Up Arrow to enter doors
-Spacebar to jump
-Spacebar mid-air to double jump
+- Spacebar to jump, (Spacebar Mid-Air to double jump)
-Esc to end program
+- Esc to end program

 ## <ins>Credits</ins>
 - "techwithtim" for their basic movement code tutorial